 Ask your health care provider any questions you may have about how to use Halcion.

 Important safety information:

-- Halcion may cause drowsiness, dizziness, lightheadedness, or difficulty with coordination.
+- Halcion may cause drowsiness, dizziness, light-headedness, or difficulty with coordination.
 These effects may be worse if you take it with alcohol or certain medicines.
 Use Halcion with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.
 You may still feel sleepy the day after you take Halcion.
 Avoid driving and performing other possibly unsafe tasks until you feel fully awake.

 - Do not drink alcohol or use medicines that may cause drowsiness (eg, sleep aids, muscle relaxers) while you are using Halcion; it may add to their effects.
 Ask your pharmacist if you have questions about which medicines may cause drowsiness.